ginocarlo01/Mirror-Tetris/README.md

 ## 👨‍💻 Team
 [Gino Carlo](https://ginocarlo01.itch.io/)
---> responsible for the Game Design and Programming of this project
+--> responsible for the full development of this project